JuHwiSang/jsts_debugger/README.md

 # JSTS Debugger

+> [!WARNING]
+> This project is in a very early and unstable stage of development.
+Please use it with caution.

-**An MCP Server for Remotely Debugging Arbitrary JavaScript/TypeScript Repositories**
+**An MCP Server that Provides an Interface for LLMs to Remotely Debug JavaScript/TypeScript Repositories**

-`jsts_debugger` provides a MCP (Model-Context Protocol) server for remotely debugging JavaScript and TypeScript projects using the Chrome DevTools Protocol (CDP).
-It uses Docker to run each debugging session in an isolated environment, ensuring safe and independent debugging.
+`jsts_debugger` provides a MCP (Model-Context Protocol) server that enables a Large Language Model (LLM) to debug JavaScript and TypeScript projects.
+It uses the Chrome DevTools Protocol (CDP) for debugging and runs each session in an isolated Docker container, ensuring safe and independent operation.

 ## Key Features

-- **Remote Debugging**: Debug any JavaScript/TypeScript project, whether local or remote.
+- **LLM-Centric Debugging**: Provides a high-level MCP interface for LLMs to control the debugging process.
 - **Isolated Sessions**: Each debugging session runs in a separate Docker container, guaranteeing complete isolation.
 - **CDP Command Support**: Directly execute commands from various CDP domains like `Debugger`, `Runtime`, and `Profiler` to control the debugging flow.
-- **Simple to Use**: Perform all debugging tasks with three simple MCP tools: `create_session`, `execute_commands`, and `close_session`.
+- **Simple Toolset**: Perform all debugging tasks with three simple MCP tools: `create_session`, `execute_commands`, and `close_session`.
-- **Dynamic Image Building**: Dynamically builds and caches Docker images tailored to the project and code being debugged for improved efficiency.

 ## Getting Started